llord1/llord1.github.io/LegalSurvey.md

 10. Please rank the languages you use most often to communicate and your proficiency.

-a.
-Note: Selecting only "listen (understand)" encompasses scenarios where one can comprehend but not converse in a language.
+    * * Note: Selecting only "listen (understand)" encompasses scenarios where one can comprehend but not converse in a language.*

 Row categories: First Language (most often used at home); Second Language (2nd most often used at home & elsewhere); Third Language
 (3rd most often used at home & elsewhere)